 A formal channel of communication can be defined as a means of communication that is formally controlled by managers or people occupying positions in an organisation.
+Channels and Networks of Communication

 Communication flows through formal channels, in that; it is the officially recognized positions along the line in the organisation.
 This ensures that the information flows orderly, in a timely and accurate manner.
 Any information, decision, memo or reminder etc., will also follow this path.